The Virtual Currency Regulation Review: United Arab Emirates

 - acts as a bank for the government and other banks in the UAE.

-In September 2018, the UAE government overhauled its financial service and banking laws through the issuance of Federal Law No. 14 of 2018 concerning the Central Bank and Organisation of Financial Institutions and Activities (the Financial Services Law).42 The Financial Services Law replaced Federal Law No. 10 of 1980 concerning the Central Bank, the Monetary System and the Organisation of Banking as the main legal framework for banking in the UAE.43 The law regulates financial services within and from the UAE as well as the proceedings of the Central Bank.
-Despite its recent issuance, the Financial Services Law does not refer to virtual coins or tokens.
+In September 2018, the UAE government overhauled its financial service and banking laws through the issuance of Federal Law No. 14 of 2018 concerning the Central Bank and Organisation of Financial Institutions and Activities (the Financial Services Law).41 The Financial Services Law replaced Federal Law No. 10 of 1980 concerning the Central Bank, the Monetary System and the Organisation of Banking as the main legal framework for banking in the UAE.42 The law regulates financial services within and from the UAE as well as the proceedings of the Central Bank.
+Despite its recent issuance, the Financial Services Law does not refer to cryptoassets.

 In the past, local banks in the UAE have adopted inconsistent and changeable restrictions on remitting funds to or receiving funds from cryptocurrency exchanges or other businesses in the ecosystem, typically without prior notice.
-The basis for such restrictions is typically the know your customer (KYC) and anti-money laundering (AML) obligations applicable to banks (as further considered in Section IV).
-In May 2018, BitOasis, a virtual currency exchange serving UAE customers, suspended fiat-to-crypto transactions on its trading platform because of issues with its bank.50 In June 2018, the company was able reinstate that feature.51 As is the case elsewhere in the world, UAE banks have hesitated to open bank accounts for cryptocurrency blockchain businesses.
-This position has improved significantly, however, as UAE banks are studying blockchain solutions and integrating them into their own business with great vigour, or are at least considering doing so.52
+The basis for such restrictions is typically the know-your-customer (KYC) and anti-money laundering (AML) obligations applicable to banks (as further considered in Section IV).
+As is the case elsewhere in the world, UAE banks have hesitated to open bank accounts for cryptoasset businesses.
+This position has improved significantly, however, as UAE banks are studying blockchain solutions and integrating them into their own business with great vigour or are at least considering doing so.45

-The UAE has enacted numerous laws at the federal level to prevent and punish money laundering and the financing of terrorism.
-In the course of 2018 and 2019, and just in time for the FATF evaluation of the UAE's AML/CFT regime as part of its second mutual evaluations of Member States in the Middle East and North Africa, the UAE tightened its AML regime considerably.
-The updates enshrine the risk-based approach to AML/CFT in the UAE in line with international standards.
-The main piece of legislation is Federal Law No. 20 of 2018 on Anti-Money Laundering and Combating the Financing of Terrorism and Financing of Illegal Organisations (the New AML Law)53 together with Cabinet Resolution No. (10) of 2019 Concerning the Executive Regulation54 of Federal Law No. 20 of 2018 (the AML Executive Regulation).55 The New AML Law and the AML Executive Regulation apply in all emirates, including the DIFC and ADGM.
-The New AML Law repealed the older Federal Law No. 4 of 2002 concerning Combating Money Laundering and Terrorism Financing Crimes.
-The overhaul of the UAE's AML/CFT regime went hand in hand with the issuance of the Central Bank Law complementing the New AML Law.
+In the UAE, the main piece of relevant legislation is Federal Law No. 20 of 2018 on Anti-Money Laundering and Combating the Financing of Terrorism and Financing of Illegal Organisations (the AML Law)49 together with Cabinet Resolution No. (10) of 2019 Concerning the Executive Regulation50 of Federal Law No. 20 of 2018 (the AML Executive Regulation).51 The AML Law and the AML Executive Regulation apply in all emirates, including the DIFC and ADGM.
+The AML Law repealed the older Federal Law No. 4 of 2002 concerning Combating Money Laundering and Terrorism Financing Crimes.
+The overhaul of the UAE's regime on AML and combating the financing of terrorism (CFT) went hand in hand with the issuance of the Central Bank Law complementing the AML Law.

-The New AML Law defines the crimes of money laundering and terrorist financing and details the sanctions for such activities.
-Additionally, Law No. 7 of 2014 on Combating Terrorism Offences (the CTO Law), which was not repealed by the New AML Law, addresses the combating of terrorism crimes.56
+The AML Law defines the crimes of money laundering and terrorist financing and details the sanctions for these activities.
+Additionally, Law No. 7 of 2014 on Combating Terrorism Offences (the CTO Law) addresses the combating of terrorism crimes.52

 - conducts any transaction aiming to conceal the funds' illegal source;